 Entertainment Love and Romance What Are the Causes of a Midlife Crisis?
 For some, midlife is a difficult transitional stage of life.
-Share PINTEREST Email Print DreamPictures/The Image Bank/Getty Images Love and Romance Divorce Relationships Sexuality Teens LGBTQ Friendship By Cathy Meyer University of Florida Cathy Meyer is a certified divorce coach, marriage educator, freelance writer, and founding editor of DivorcedMoms.com.
-As a divorce mediator, she provides clients with strategies and resources that enable them to power through a time of adversity. our editorial process Facebook Facebook Twitter Twitter Cathy Meyer Updated September 17, 2017 Someone once said to me, "If it weren’t so cliché, I'd think I was having a midlife crisis."
+Share PINTEREST Email Print DreamPictures/The Image Bank/Getty Images Love and Romance Divorce Relationships Teens LGBTQ Friendship By Cathy Meyer Cathy Meyer Writer B.S., Biology, University of Florida Cathy Meyer is a certified divorce coach, marriage educator, freelance writer, and founding editor of DivorcedMoms.com.
+Learn about our Editorial Process Updated on 09/17/17 Someone once said to me, "If it weren’t so cliché, I'd think I was having a midlife crisis."
 Nothing is cliche or trite about a midlife crisis.
 If you talk to middle-aged men and women who have experienced divorce, you will find that many of them will tell you their spouse changed overnight and became someone who discarded all that was once important to him for a new life that was all about what he wanted.
 A midlife crisis is experienced between the ages of 40 and 60.
 It was first identified by the psychologist Carl Jung and is a normal part of the maturing process.
 Most people will experience some form of emotional transition during that time of life.
 A transition that might cause them to take stock in where they are in life and make some needed adjustments to the way they live their life.
 Most seem to come through the process smoothly without making major life changes.
 For some, a midlife crisis is more complicated.
 It can be an uncomfortable time emotionally which can lead to depression and the need for psychotherapy.
 Those Who Go Into a Midlife Crisis Might Experience Unhappiness with life and the lifestyle that may have provided them with happiness for many years.Boredom with people and things that may have been of interest to them before.Feeling a need for adventure and change.Questioning the choices, they have made in their lives and the validity of decisions they made years before.Confusion about who they are and where they are going.Anger at their spouse and blame for feeling tied down.Unable to make decisions about where they want to go with their life.Doubt that they ever loved their spouse and resentment over the marriage.A desire for a new and passionate, intimate relationship.
 Most people who have a difficult time during midlife and go into crisis mode do so because of external factors.
 They may be experiencing stress in their life that makes the transition more difficult or they may have childhood issue that were never dealt with that come to the surface during this time.
 3 External Factors That May Cause a Crisis 1 .
 Debt It is easier to accumulate debt due to the availability of credit cards and loans.
 We are bombarded by credit card companies and it is easy to find yourself with large balances owed.
 We live in a society where it is commonplace to be living above our means.
 Finding yourself middle-aged, in debt and facing retirement can add stress to an already stressful time in life.
 A normal reaction would be to seek help from a debt management company or consolidate your loans.
 A person who is finding it difficult emotionally during midlife might find it easier to walk away from their family in order to rid himself of what he feels is the cause of all the debt.
 2 .
 Significant Loss The death of a parent or family member can cause grief, which is difficult enough to come to terms with, without having to also cope with the feelings of a midlife transition.
 Put the loss of a loved one with the feelings that accompany midlife and the whole process becomes bewildering and overwhelming.
 3 .
 Avoidant Personality If a person has a tendency to avoid conflict in their personal relationships, suffers from feelings of inadequacy, are emotionally distant and has low self-esteem they will find midlife transition harder to navigate.
 This personality type has a deep fear of feeling shame and rejection.
 Such feelings will keep them from seeking help should their emotions become overwhelming.
 More than likely, they will run from their problems instead of trying to find solutions to them.
 It’s this personality type that normally ends up in divorce court during midlife.
 Whether there are external factors that make the process more difficult or not, there is an internal process that is gone through.
 If a person lacks understanding of the process, he may find himself making irrational decisions he may later regret such as leaving a job, divorcing his spouse and throwing away the security that he built during the first part of his life.